Skip to main content

 Authorization

-Authorization determines what an authenticated user or system is allowed to do.
+Authorization determines what an authenticated user or client is allowed to access in Camunda 8 and which actions they can perform on those resources.

 Identity typeAuthorization modelDescriptionManagement interface

-Orchestration Cluster IdentityFine-grained permissionsControls access to applications, APIs, and resources through specific permissions for each resource type and action.Camunda Identity UI or API
+Orchestration Cluster IdentityFine-grained permissionsControls access to applications, APIs, and runtime resources through specific permissions for each resource type and action (for example, PROCESS_DEFINITION and USER_TASK).Camunda Identity UI or API

-Management IdentityRole-based access control (RBAC)Uses predefined roles and permissions for users and groups.Keycloak admin console or external IdP
+Management IdentityRole-based access control (RBAC)Uses predefined roles and permissions for users and groups to manage Console, Web Modeler, and Optimize.Keycloak admin console or external IdP

 How authentication and authorization work together